The Yankees are who we thought they were

 Gettin' torrid with Torres

-Something else has helped electrify the team: the arrival of Gleyber Torres, the Yankees’ 21-year-old rookie second baseman, and No. 1 prospect.
+Something else has helped electrify the team: the arrival of Gleyber Torres, the Yankees' 21-year-old rookie second baseman and No. 1 prospect.

-Indeed, in the 10 games since Torres’ promotion from Triple-A Scranton, the Yankees have lost just once.
-Some of it is certainly coincidental (as Sanchez said, no one player can take credit for the Yankees’ recent success), but there is no denying the young infielder has had a very tangible impact in just a few games at the big-league level.
+Indeed, in the 10 games since Torres' promotion from Triple-A Scranton, the Yankees have lost just once.
+Some of it is certainly coincidental (as Sanchez said, no one player can take credit for the Yankees' recent success), but there is no denying the young infielder has had a tangible impact in just a few games at the big league level.

 Torres has played every game since his call-up, and has been a contributor both offensively and defensively.

-At the plate, he’s hit safely in all but three games.
-In the field, he has smoothly, almost effortlessly turned his share of double plays and come away with a series of back-handed catches, sliding grabs and long-throw outs.
-His play on both sides of the ball has been both energizing and galvanizing in the Yankees’ clubhouse.
+At the plate, he has hit safely in all but three games.
+In the field, he has smoothly, almost effortlessly turned his share of double plays and come away with a series of backhanded catches, sliding grabs and long-throw outs.
+His play has been both energizing and galvanizing in the Yankees' clubhouse.

-“He’s shown to be obviously highly-touted and he’s come up here and played well offensively and defensively, but there’s a confidence with which he plays the game,” Yankees skipper Aaron Boone said.
-“And for being only 21, he plays like more of an experienced player, and it shows up usually on a nightly basis so far.
+"He's shown to be obviously highly touted and he's come up here and played well offensively and defensively, but there's a confidence with which he plays the game," Yankees manager Aaron Boone said.
+"And for being only 21, he plays like more of an experienced player, and it shows up usually on a nightly basis so far.

 "He's a good player, man."